Skip to Main Content

 Dr. Hyeri Choi is Associate Professor of Violin at Idaho State University where she coordinates the string program, teaches violin, viola, and related academic courses, and directs the string division of the ISU Summer Institute for Piano and Strings.
 She holds a Doctor of Musical Arts and Master of Music in Violin Performance from the Eastman School of Music.

 Dr. Choi is a passionate orchestra, solo, and chamber musician.
-As an orchestral musician, she has been the Concertmaster of the Idaho State-Civic Symphony since 2016 and is also a section violin of the Bozeman Symphony Orchestra in Montana.
-She served as a guest concertmaster of the Williamsport Symphony Orchestra in 2016, assistant concertmaster of the Orchestra of the Southern Finger Lakes from 2012-16, and principal second violin of the Seoul Metropolitan Youth Orchestra in Korea.
+As an orchestral musician, she currently serves as the concertmaster of the Idaho State-Civic Symphony since 2016, as an associate concertmaster/principal second violin of the Helena Symphony in Montana, and as a substitute violinist for the Utah Symphony and the Boise Philharmonic.
+She was a guest concertmaster of the Williamsport Symphony Orchestra in 2016, an assistant concertmaster of the Orchestra of the Southern Finger Lakes from 2012-16, and a principal second violin of the Seoul Metropolitan Youth Orchestra in Korea.

 Dr. Choi was on the faculty of Mansfield University of Pennsylvania, and Rutgers University’s Mason Gross School of the Arts Extension Division in New Jersey.
-During the summer, she serves as an assistant concertmaster at the MostArts Festival in Alfred, NY, and she is on the faculty at Montecito International Music Festival in Riverside, CA, and InterHarmony International Music Festival in Acqui Terme, Italy
+During the summer, she serves as an assistant concertmaster at the MostArts Festival in Alfred, NY, and she is on the faculty at the InterHarmony International Music Festival in Acqui Terme, Italy, and the Euro Music Festival & Academy in Szczecin, Poland.

 Dr. Eleanor Christman